-The May 2018 VOTER Survey (Views of the Electorate Research Survey) was conducted in partnership with the survey firm YouGov.
+The 2018 VOTER Survey (Views of the Electorate Research Survey) was conducted by the survey firm YouGov.
 In total, 6,005 adults (ages 18 and up) with internet access took the survey online between April 5 and May 14, 2018.
 The reported margin of error is plus or minus 2 percent.

 The 2012 CCAP was constructed using YouGov’s sample matching procedure.
 A stratified sample is drawn from YouGov’s panel, which consists of people who have agreed to take occasional surveys.
 The strata are defined by the combination of age, gender, race, and education, and each stratum is sampled in proportion to its size in the U.S. population.
-Then, each element of this sample is matched to a synthetic sampling frame constructed from the U.S. Census Bureau’s American Community Survey, the Current Population Survey Voting and Registration Supplement, and other databases.
+Then, each element of this sample is matched to a synthetic sampling frame that is constructed from the U.S. Census Bureau’s American Community Survey, the Current Population Survey Voting and Registration Supplement, and other databases.
 The matching procedure finds the observation in the sample from YouGov’s panel that most closely matches each observation in the synthetic sampling frame on a set of demographic characteristics.
 The resulting sample is then weighted by a set of demographic and non-demographic variables (in the data set, this is the variable “weight”).

 On average, YouGov’s methodology produces less bias across a series of benchmarks than do other methodologies using online samples.
-For more information see:
+For more information on the process see:

 Please contact us at email@example.com, or subscribe for Voter Study Group email updates below.

 Subscribe to our mailing list for updates on new reports, survey data releases, and other upcoming events.